Kanban (signboard in Japanese) is hands-down the best visualization methodology within project management.

 Managing releases is particularly helpful for software development teams.
 If that’s neither you nor your team, choose project management alternatives.

-As for pricing, paid plans start at $12.50/user/month, which can be steep for larger teams compared to similar tools.
+As for pricing, paid plans start at $8.33/user/month if billed yearly, which can be steep for larger teams compared to similar tools.
 There’s a free plan available that includes Kanban features.

 16. Podio